indreek/pg-migrator/README.md

 ```

 Continue to development.
 We need a new table with "company" name and connect it with existing "user" table.
-So write the script below and save it with "**3-4.sql**".
+So write the script below and save it as "**3-4.sql**".

 ```
 /*** Add company table, insert some data and connect with user table ***/